Accura Outdoors Blog

 Kydex, Leather, and Nylon oh my

-You just got your new pistol and you go to your nearest Sportsmen store and go down the aisle for holster and you are presented with tons of options.
+You just got your new pistol and you go to your nearest Sportsmen store and go down the aisle for a gun holster and you are presented with tons of options.
 Now you're confused with every configuration you can think of available for your pistol.
-One of the first things to...
+One of the first things...

-Holsters have been around for so long they are commonplace for many items.
-Holsters the main job is to hold something at the waist or close to for easy access.
-Everything from guns, knives, ammo, magazines, hot sauces, you name it I’m sure there is someone who made...
+Holsters have been around for so long that they are commonplace for many items.
+The main job of holsters is to hold something at the waist or close to it for easy access.
+Everything from guns, knives, ammo, magazines, hot sauces, you name it I’m sure there is someone...

 Shooting Drills